ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 and things.
 The other took no papers,
 and, While strolling through tho wood,&#x27;
 A true fell down upnn his crown; And
-killed him — as it
+killed him — as it should.
+Had he been
+reading of the mows At home, like
+neighbour Jim, I&#x27;d bet a cent this
+accident Had not befallen him. ?
 </td></tr></table>

 ---